We know that Corporate Headshots are key in business.

 Utilising natural light and in a relaxed manner each client gets captured in a formal way and also if possible, a personable way, the choice of which image they then chose is up to them.
 It’s about being comfortable with how you perceive yourself and how you want to be portrayed.

-So far I’m happy to report that clients have chosen the image that reflects something personal of them and as for the smiling or not smiling?
+So far I’m happy to report that clients have chosen the image that reflects something personal of them from their corporate headshots photoshoot and as for the smiling or not smiling?